Experimental mitigation of large-amplitude transverse gusts via closed-loop pitch control: Results and discussion

 The flux of negative vorticity through the flux boundary $n$ shown in figure~\ref{fig:FlowTopologySchematic} was used to calculate the growth of the LEV's circulation $\Gamma_\text{LEV}$.
 Based on Kelvin's conservation of circulation in the flow, the circulation in the boundary layer and secondary vorticity is

 Figure~\ref{fig:LEV_Bound_Circulation} presents a comparison of the circulation within the LEV, the circulation of the secondary vorticity (SV) and the boundary layer (BL), and the $\Gamma_1$ region.
 The blue trends are for the uncontrolled case and the red trends are for the control case.
 Note that the sign of the circulations in this figure is not reversed as in figure~\ref{fig:CirculationGamma1}.
+Similar to figure~\ref{fig:CircLift_Circulation}, some circulation trend lines stop at approximately $t U_\infty /c = 0.9$ due the termination of calculations after LEV shedding in the controlled case.
 Without control, the LEV's circulation is seen to grow approximately linearly.
 When control is applied, the LEV of the wing starts at a higher strength.
 While both wings experience the same gust, upon the controlled wing entry into the gust, it pitches down, moving the leading edge of the wing.
 The motion of the leading edge adds to the shear layer's velocity, creating a stronger LEV.
 As the controlled wing lines itself up with the flow, the velocity component of the flow normal to the wing's chord at the leading edge decreases, slowing down the growth of the vortex.
 Thus, the circulation of the LEV for the two cases start to converge, until the uncontrolled wing's circulation surpasses the controlled wing at $t U_\infty /c=0.67$.
 Later, the growth of the LEV of the controlled wing plateaus and the LEV detaches.

 While the LEV's circulation of the controlled wing starts off higher but becomes lower than the uncontrolled wing throughout the gust entry period, the circulation within the boundary layer and secondary vorticity of the controlled wing remains higher throughout the entry period.
 The higher amount of circulation in the SV and BL offset the LEV in the case of the controlled wing which leads to positive circulation in the combined LEV, SV, and BL region ($\Gamma_1$).
 This results in a negative circulatory contribution to lift as shown earlier.